Pakistan–United States military relations: Nonproliferation and security

 Since 1998, the governments of both countries have been engaged in an intensive dialogue on nuclear nonproliferation and security issues.
 The first meeting took place in 1998 between Foreign Secretary Shamshad Ahmad and Deputy Secretary of State Strobe Talbott to discuss the issues focusing on CTBT signature and ratification, FMCT negotiations, export controls, and a nuclear restraint regime.
-The October 1999 overthrow of the democratically elected Sharif government triggered an additional layer of sanctions under Section 508 of the Foreign Appropriations Act which includes restrictions on foreign military financing and economic assistance.
+The October 1999 overthrow of the democratically elected Sharif government triggered an additional layer of sanctions under Section 508 of the Foreign Appropriations Act, which includes restrictions on foreign military financing and economic assistance.
 US Government assistance to Pakistan was limited mainly to refugee and counter-narcotics assistance."
-At the height of the nuclear proliferation case in 2004, President George Bush delivering a policy statement at the National Defense University, President Bush proposed to reform the IAEA to combat the nuclear proliferation, and said: "No state under investigation for proliferation violations should be allowed to serve on the IAEA Board of Governors – or on the new special committee.
+At the height of the nuclear proliferation case in 2004, President George Bush, delivering a policy statement at the National Defense University, proposed to reform the IAEA to combat nuclear proliferation, and said: "No state under investigation for proliferation violations should be allowed to serve on the IAEA Board of Governors – or on the new special committee.
 And any state currently on the Board that comes under investigation should be suspended from the Board."

-Bush's proposal was seen as targeted against Pakistan, which had been an influential member of IAEA since the 1960s and served on the Board of Governors; it did not receive attention from other world governments.
+Bush's proposal was seen as directed at Pakistan, which had been an influential member of the IAEA since the 1960s and had served on the Board of Governors; it received little attention from other countries' governments.
 In 2009, Pakistan came under fire for repeatedly blocking the Conference on Disarmament (CD) from holding negotiations on proliferation and disarmament issues after over a decade of inaction, despite severe pressure from major nuclear powers.
-The Chairman Joint Chiefs General Tariq Majid justified Pakistan's defiance and outlined the fact that atomic deterrence against a possible aggression was a compulsion, and not a choice for Pakistan.
+The Chairman of the Joint Chiefs, General Tariq Majid, justified Pakistan's defiance and outlined the fact that atomic deterrence against a possible aggression was a compulsion, and not a choice for Pakistan.
 He further justified that "a proposed fissile material cutoff treaty would target Pakistan specifically.